xcore/sc_pwm/doc_quickstart/foc/index.rst

    #.
 The test results checker

 The test application uses the following channels:-
-   #. c_tst: Transmits test vectors from Generator to Checker core
+   #. c_gen_chk: Transmits test vectors from Generator to Checker core
    #. c_pwm2adc_trig: Transmits synchronisation trigger pulse from PWM server to ADC server
-   #. c_pwm: Transmits required pulse-width from PWM client to PWM server
+   #. c_gen_pwm: Transmits required pulse-width from PWM client (in Generator core) to PWM server core
-   #. c_adc: Transmitting raw PWM data from the ADC-Capture to the Checker core
+   #. c_cap_chk: Channel for sending PWM-to-ADC trigger data from Capture to Checker core
    #. c_hi_leg[]: An array of channels for transmitting raw PWM data from the High-Leg-Capture to the Checker core
    #. c_lo_leg[]: An array of channels for transmitting raw PWM data from the Low-Leg-Capture to the Checker core